NaomiO/Polynom/README.md

 Project summary
 In this project we create an interface representing a function of type y=f(x) that is a combination of monoms, creating one polynom on which we perform mathematical operations using different methods for each sort.
 The project is divided in multiple interfaces and classes.
 Function interface
 This is the superinterface of this project.
-Subinterfaces: cont_function, Polynom_able 							              Implementing Classes: Monom, Polynom
-Purpose : Represents a simple function of type y=f(x), where both y and x are real numbers.
+Subinterfaces: cont_function, Polynom_able Implementing Classes: Monom, Polynom Purpose : Represents a simple function of type y=f(x), where both y and x are real numbers.
 Method type : double
 Method name : f(double x)
 Method parameters : x - variable
 Method returns : function of type y=f(x)
 Cont_function interface
 It is one of Function subinterfaces and so the method f(double x) is inherited from it.
-Subinterfaces: Polynom_able 									            Implementing Class: Polynom
+Subinterfaces: Polynom_able Implementing Classes: Polynom
 Purpose: Represents a continuance function.
 Method type : double
 Method name : area(double x0, double x1, double eps)